13 Nov 2019 UEFA EURO 2016 No Tobacco project featured in Football as Medicine

 There is no doubt that physical activity is good for us.
 But what are the benefits, challenges and impacts of football on health?
-Football as Medicine is the first book to focus on football in the context of health from an individual, community and population-level perspective.
+Football as Medicine is the first book to focus solely on football in the context of health from an individual, community and population-level perspective.

 The new book examines a variety of themes including the effects of football training on the three main types of fitness (cardiovascular, metabolic and musculoskeletal) and on specific target populations, for example, children, type 2 diabetes patients, cancer patients, people with mental health conditions, disadvantaged communities and older people.
 It also discusses the significance of football for public health and assesses the efficacy of football interventions by clubs and community sport development programs.

 The new book also explores how professional sport is having a positive impact on fans through the adoption of No Smoking policies at international tournaments – specifically the Respect Your Health No Tobacco project that Healthy Stadia coordinated in France during UEFA EURO 2016.

 Tobacco use is the leading global cause of preventable death, with around 890,000 deaths per year attributed to exposure of second-hand smoke.
 There has, therefore, been increasing international emphasis on implementing measures to reduce the harm caused by tobacco use, including protecting people from exposure to tobacco smoke.

 Across Europe, relatively few countries have adopted national tobacco control legislation that covers semi-enclosed spaces in stadium environments.
 This means that fans are free to smoke in these areas unless a specific policy is put in place prohibiting its consumption.
 This puts millions of fans at risk of acute adverse health events every week.